RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory: Evaluation

 \subsection{Experiment 1: Overall Performance of RETENTION}

 To evaluate the overall performance of RETENTION, we compare Random Forest models with tolerance set to \{1\%, 3\%, 5\%\} against baseline methods.
-As shown in Fig.~\ref{fig:exp_overall}, RETENTION exhibits substantial reductions, achieving 66.25\% to 99.96\% fewer TCAMs required (equivalent to $2.96\times$ to $2420.81\times$ better space efficiency) in energy-efficient mapping, and 70.83\% to 99.70\% reduction ($3.43\times$ to $334.48\times$ improvement) in space-efficient mapping.
-Specifically, setting tolerance to a moderate value of 3\% yields $4.35\times$ to $207.12\times$ better space efficiency.
-These results demonstrate that RETENTION effectively minimizes CAM capacity requirement, offering a promising solution for resource-efficient tree-based model acceleration with CAM.
+As shown in Fig.~\ref{fig:exp_overall}, RETENTION exhibits substantial reductions, achieving 66.25\% to 99.96\% fewer TCAMs required (equivalent to $2.96\times$ to $2420.81\times$ capacity reduction) in energy-efficient mapping, and 70.83\% to 99.70\% reduction ($3.43\times$ to $334.48\times$ improvement) in space-efficient mapping.
+Specifically, setting tolerance to a moderate value of 3\% yields $4.35\times$ to $207.12\times$ improvement.
+These results demonstrate that RETENTION effectively minimizes CAM capacity requirement, offering a promising solution for resource-efficient acceleration with CAM.